raine/anki-llm/README.md

 - `-r, --retries`: Number of retries for failed requests (default: `3`).
 - `-d, --dry-run`: Preview the operation without making API calls.
 - `-f, --force`: Re-process all notes, even if they exist in the output file.
+- `--limit`: Limit the number of new rows to process (useful for testing prompts on a small sample before processing large datasets).
 - `--require-result-tag`: Only extracts content from within `<result></result>` tags in the AI response.